zoernert/edichain/README.md

 - Easy integration into existing backend systems (like EDIFact)
 - Try to do a kind of Plug and Play ...
 (Auto-Register, Auto-Config...)

+## Demo

+There is a cloud demo available at http://139.59.212.222:8088/ - However this is an unprotected environment to quickly see what this package/module is about.

 ## Installation
 ```